 As the capital of Hawaii, Honolulu is always alive with action.
-There are lots of fun things to do in Honolulu, including soaking up sun on the amazing beaches of Oahu island, taking a stroll through a scenic park, going on a hike, or learning about Hawaii’s unique history.
+There are lots of fun things to do in Honolulu, including soaking up sun on the amazing beaches of Oahu island, taking a stroll through a scenic park, going on an amazing hike, or learning about Hawaii’s unique history.

-As a first-time traveler, your only concern should be experiencing the diversity of Oahu’s attractions, which include history, entertainment, sight-seeing, ethnic cuisine, and unique culture.
+As a first-time traveler, your only concern should be experiencing the diversity of Honolulu’s attractions, which include history, entertainment, sight-seeing, ethnic cuisine, and unique culture.